 Surgical treatment of ocular surface tumors on the cornea and conjunctiva.

-Ocular surface biopsies for non-malignant diseases, such as pemphigoid, and ocular surface reconstructions.
+Ocular surface biopsies for non-malignant diseases like pemphigoid and ocular surface reconstructions.

 Surgical amniotic membrane grafts.